nuuuwan/news_lk3_data/README.md

 *2024-03-02 07:32:00* · [`virakesarilk`](https://www.virakesari.lk/article/177722) · `ta`

-*Sri Lanka's new laws, including the Celebration Protection Act and Anti-Terrorism Act, could impact fundamental rights and democracy, strengthening presidential powers and security forces, warns UN Human Rights Commissioner Wolcker Dark.*
+Sri Lanka's new laws, including the Celebration Protection Act and Anti-Terrorism Act, could impact fundamental rights and democracy, strengthening presidential powers and security forces, warns UN Human Rights Commissioner Wolcker Dark.

+🟩

 United Nations Human Rights Commissioner Wolcker Dark said that the new proposed laws that could impact the fundamental rights of Sri Lanka and the democratic system of the rule of the law.